AgoraIO-Community/Agora-Unreal-SDK/README.md

 - SDK

-The SDK release download link saved in release.txt.
+The SDK release download link is saved and maintained in [release.txt](SDK/release.txt).